ilin3ccc/Portfolio/3. SQL-Python-Cloud Database/README.md

 ## 2. F1 CONSTRUCTOR - Descriptive Analytics for Better Results

 In this second [SQL-Python-Cloud demonstration](https://github.com/ilin3ccc/Portfolio/blob/main/3.%20SQL-Python-Cloud%20Database/F1%20DRIVERS.ipynb), we look at the dataset as an **enterprise**.
-In particular, we focused on Red Bull Racing' s 2018 performance/results.
+The ability for companies to know 'what happened?' is the difference between good and bad decision-making.
+The success of a constructor

 We were able to draw meaningful insights by joining the following csv files:

--results.csv
+- results.csv
--races.csv
+- races.csv
--drivers.csv
+- drivers.csv
--constructors.csv
+- constructors.csv
--constructor_results.csv
+- constructor_results.csv
--circuits.csv
+- circuits.csv